indeedeng/starfish/README.md

 In addition to the main Hacktoberfest event, [Indeed.com](https://indeed.com) is sponsoring additional activities -- see [Indeed Hacktoberfest 2020](https://engineering.indeedblog.com/indeed-hacktoberfest-2020/) for details

+Note: If you'd like to contribute, please either work on an issue labeled Hacktoberfest or create an issue to talk about the change you'd like to make.
+Spammy pull requests just to get swag are against the spirit of Hacktoberfest and won't be accepted.
+Remember, the purpose of Hacktoberfest is to support open source projects, not to create extra work for open source maintainers.
+If you're new to open source, please don't let this note discourge you though- we're happy to work with people who want to submit PRs in good faith, even if it's a small change or you're still learning :-)

 ### Hacktoberfest Open Office Hours
 Join us for open office hours to talk about issues, propose ideas, help review code, and more.